Why Am I Constantly Snacking? A Guide To Understanding Eating Habits.

 Once you have identified why you are snacking, changing your habits to align with your goals becomes easier.

 If you're snacking out of hunger, it could be your body’s way of trying to tell you that it is lacking in certain nutrients or needs more energy.
 If this is indeed the case – perhaps you are exercising a lot or are quite physically active in general, then the quickest fix is to increase the amount of quality food that you are eating during regular meal times.
 This way your body will have greater supplies of nutrients and will not be begging you for extra calories.

 If you happen to be feeling hungry at the same time every day, take a look at what you are eating in your meals prior to this and judge for yourself whether they are in alignment with your goals.
 If 3pm is your trouble time zone, what are you eating for lunch?
 And when?
 Can you add a little more protein, fibre or healthy fats to bulk it out a little and keep you going?

 Emotional snacking can be a little trickier to overcome as the challenges extend beyond the physical.
 If you are bored and struggling with the urge to reach for something to munch on, here are a few ideas on how to overcome this:

 Pay Attention To What You Are Eating

 Often in this day and age we eat without paying much attention to what is going in to our mouth, instead giving most of our attention to what is showing on the screens in front of us.
-Because the attention is not placed on our food, we often end up eating too much as the subtle sensations of feeling full are initially not seen, and we miss out on fully experiencing the sensations that make eating pleasurable – taste, texture, smell etc.
+Because attention is not placed on our food, we often end up eating too much as the subtle sensations of feeling full are initially not felt, and we miss out on fully experiencing the sensations that make eating pleasurable – taste, texture, smell etc.